TriGuez/GNLSE/README.md

 Description :

-This function creates the complex enveloppe vector of a gaussian optical pulse.
+This function creates the complex envelop vector of a gaussian optical pulse.
 An amplitude noise of one photon per spectral node is added, based on the following :

 $$A_{noise}(t) = \mathcal{F}^{-1}\Bigg[({T_{max}\hbar \omega})^{1/2} {\exp}(-i\psi(\omega_n))\Bigg] (t) \ \ \ \ \ \ \ \ \ \ \textbf{(12)}$$